 COUNTIF Function in Excel

 Countif function is the combination of Count and If function where count function counts the cells as per the criteria which have set in the Countif’s statement.
-For example, in a table we have some fruits name with the count.
-Now with the help of Countif function we can count a fruit how many time it is getting repeated from the selected range or column.
+For example, in a table, we have some fruits name with the count.
+With the Countif function’s help, we can count a fruit how many times it is getting repeated from the selected range or column.